dantmnf/WSLAttachSwitch/README.md

 ## Arguments
 ```
 --mac <mac>                 If specified, use this physical address for the virtual interface instead of random one.
 --vlan <vlan>               If specified, enable VLAN filtering with this VLAN ID for the virtual interface.
+--save-params <true/false>  If specified and set to true, will save the passed parameters to %appdata%\WSLAttachSwitch\params.json (will be read from there if no network name is passed when the tool is launched afterwards)
 ```

 ## Example